 In 2015, on the outskirts of the small village of Lavau in the region of Champagne, France, archaeologists discovered a stunning Celtic tomb.
 It was filled with Greek and Etruscan riches and works of art from the 5th century BCE.
 Luxurious gold and silver jewelry still adorned the skeletal remains that lay in the center of the tumulus.
-The occupant had clearly been someone very important and was named “Prince of Lavau.”
+The occupant had been someone very important and was named “Prince of Lavau.”
 Research on this monumental discovery may shed light on important questions.
-Who was the Celtic “prince” and what can the exotic artifacts reveal about what life was like here at the end of the Iron Age?
+Who was the Celtic “prince,” and what can the exotic artifacts reveal about what life was like here at the end of the Iron Age?

 The French National Institute for Preventive Archaeological Research (INRAP) oversees the excavations that have so far yielded a number of outstanding finds.
 The monumental necropolis measures more than 75,000 square feet.
 The tomb where the Prince of Lavau lays is 130 feet in diameter.
-This is one of the largest tombs from this time frame.
+This is one of the most massive tombs from this time frame.
 Scientists compare this discovery to that of the Celtic Lady of Vix in 1953, just 43 miles away.
 As with the Lady of Vix (possibly a princess), the most intriguing aspects of the grave belonging to the Prince of Lavau are his burial arrangement and the items that accompanied him.

 A Royal Burial

 The Celtic prince had been carefully laid atop a two-wheeled chariot that, presumably, was meant to provide his transportation in the afterlife.
 His head was facing south.
 There were remnants of clothing around the bones.
 These included pieces of leather, laces, and closures of coral, iron, and bronze.
 Upon discovery, experts could not immediately determine whether the individual was male or female.
 They assumed, however, that this was a person of high social status, perhaps even nobility.
-Scientists surmised that it may be a male after they discovered a Damascene sword and its sheath next to the body.
-Further analysis of the pelvic bone using X-ray tomography indicated that he was indeed a male, however, his exact identity remains a mystery.
+Scientists surmised that it might be a male after they discovered a Damascene sword and its sheath next to the body.
+Further analysis of the pelvic bone using X-ray tomography indicated that he was indeed a male.
+However, his exact identity remains a mystery.